HirbodBehnam/PortForwarder/README.md

 And what do I mean about the softer connections?
 The client can use the program after the quota is reached.
 When the client wants to establish a new connection it will be rejected from the server.
 Plus you can manage how much client has used more than its quota.

-### Timeout
-I implemented a custom timeout method for this.
-It is dead simple:

-Save the last time each _connection_ has transmitted something.
-(On each write or read function).
-Then every minute(default), the app reads all of the last transmit time.
-If it is larger than (now - timeout), close the connection.

 ## Other Stuff
 [Persian guild to setup this with mtproto](http://rizy.ir/limitUsers)